a1eaiactaest/dht11/tools/README.md

 Launches the tmux session with tools needed to monitor the performace of the Flask server and database writer.

+It's worth remembering that exiting tmux session won't kill it.
+It is still running in the background.

+Run this script again to attach back to it.

 If not familiar with tmux read [man pages](https://man7.org/linux/man-pages/man1/tmux.1.html).